thookham/electricsheep/README.md

 - 🚀 **C++17 Standards**: Updated the codebase to use modern C++17 features and conventions.
 - 📂 **Legacy Consolidation**: Merged `dankamongmen` standalone client code into `legacy_standalone/`.
 - 🌕 **Lua 5.4**: Upgraded the internal scripting engine from legacy Lua to the latest 5.4 release.
+- � **Linux Support**: Native builds for Linux and WSL with automated dependency installation.
-- 📂 **Boost 1.8x**: Refactored filesystem and threading logic to work with modern Boost APIs.
+- �📂 **Boost 1.8x**: Refactored filesystem and threading logic to work with modern Boost APIs.
 - 🖥️ **Win32 Modernization**: Fixed Unicode/ANSI character set mismatches and optimized for 64-bit Windows.

 ## 🛠️ Build Instructions